 Rainbow Rowell’s Fangirl is about growing love for humans, the reluctant choices for a better future and the power of books.
-The characters open themselves and bloom themselves for others to get in their zones and some, just take small steps to get in adventurous, wild zones.
-It is a mature-perspective on the part of girls, for family, for fan-fiction and a portrayal of how young-adults screech, struggle and sail through college days.
+The characters open themselves and bloom themselves for others to get in their zones and some, just take small steps to get into adventurous, wild zones.
+It is a mature perspective on the part of girls, for family, for fan fiction and a portrayal of how young adults screech, struggle and sail through college days.

-Cath and Wren, daughters to a single father are identical twins, best friends and share almost everything, from their opinions, ideas for the fanfiction they work on and decisions for each other until they head to the same college.
-For 18 years, they share a room, a life, exchanging clothes and space with ease.
-Now in college, Wren suggests they pick new people to live with, to dive into campus-life.
+Cath and Wren, daughters to a single father are identical twins, best friends and share almost everything, from their opinions, and ideas for the fanfiction they work on and decisions for each other until they head to the same college.
+For 18 years, they share a room, and a life, exchanging clothes and space with ease.
+Now in college, Wren suggests they pick new people to live with, to dive into campus life.

 Cath agrees reluctantly and ends up staying in her room, writing fanfiction for her favourite books – the SimonSnow Series.
 She develops a bond with her roommate Reagan, and Reagan’s ex-boyfriend Levi.